-School Psychologists, Counselors and Behavior Specialists on the Educationally-related Mental Health Services (ERMHS) Team provide evidence-based social, emotional and behavioral interventions to students in individual and group counseling, psychoeducational lessons in classroom settings and consultation to staff and parents in order to enable students to reach IEP goals and access their educational programs.
-2.3 Transportation Continue to provide home/school transportation, co-curricular and extra curricular transportation (ie: fan bus, field trips, athletics) and will continue to look for ways to increase transportation services \$1,692,790.00 English Learners Foster Youth Low Income 2.4 Health Services Nurses & Health Assistants conduct hearing/sight checks, diabetes monitoring and general welfare checks. \$473,029.00 English Learners Foster Youth Low Income 2.5 Facilities Master Plan Research, identify and prioritize needs to develop a Facilities Master Plan. \$0.00 All Students 2.6 School Connections Enhance the educational experience and strengthen school connections by expanding opportunities for students and removing barriers that inhibit their participation in experiences outside of the classroom.
+Low Income 2.5 Facilities Master Plan Research, identify and prioritize needs to develop a Facilities Master Plan. \$0.00 All Students 2.6 School Connections Enhance the educational experience and strengthen school connections by expanding opportunities for students and removing barriers that inhibit their participation in experiences outside of the classroom.
 Expand offerings and increase funding for athletics, activities, and clubs.
-Continue with Elementary Specialists at each elementary site giving students more opportunities to connect to school.
-Explore the expansion of elementary extracurriculars to provide additional varied opportunities for students to try new things, discover talents and create a deeper connection with school. \$1,411,449.00 English Learners Foster Youth Low Income 2.7 Diversity, Equity and Inclusion Establish a district-level systems approach to diversity, equity and inclusion by contracting with West Ed and the National Equity Project to provide Culturally Responsive and Sustaining Education (CRSE) for all staff. \$75,000.00 All Students 2.8 Assess school climate using Panorama To ensure all stakeholders will experience a school and district climate that is physically and emotionally safe and supportive, CJUSD will partner with Panorama Education to conduct annual surveys focused on school climate, family-school relationships, and social-emotional screeners.
-Reports from the surveys will be analyzed to establish \$0.00 All Students baseline data, areas of strength, and needed growth, and develop actionable plans and goals for school and district plans.
+Continue with Elementary Specialists giving students more opportunities to connect to school.
+Explore the expansion of elementary extracurriculars to provide additional varied opportunities for students to try new things, discover talents and create a deeper connection with school. \$1,430,000.00 English Learners Foster Youth Low Income 2.7 Diversity, Equity and Inclusion Establish a district-level systems approach to diversity, equity and inclusion by contracting with West Ed to provide Culturally Responsive and Sustaining Education (CRSE) for all staff. \$135,000.00 All Students 2.8 Assess school climate using Panorama To ensure all stakeholders will experience a school and district climate that is physically and emotionally safe and supportive, CJUSD will partner with Panorama Education to conduct annual surveys focused on school climate, family-school relationships, and social-emotional screeners.
+Reports from the surveys will be analyzed to establish baseline data, areas of strength, and needed growth, and develop actionable plans and goals for school and district plans.
 The coordinator will develop a year-long calendar that includes survey dates and Panorama professional development workshops, including attendance by school site climate teams.
 Student and family surveys will be given twice a year to measure progress from the beginning through the end of the school year.

-\Costs included in Goal 1 Action 7.
+Costs included in Goal 1 Action 7. \$0.00 All Students